CELLULITE: Natural Remedies to Get Rid of It, PLUS a DIY Cellulite Massage Oil Recipe!

 ** You will also need a Carrier Oil such as Sweet Almond Oil (I am fond of this oil because it is highly emollient, soaking into your skin quickly.)
 You can use Fractionated Coconut Oil or Grapeseed Oil is good too.
 There are many many others as well.

 Gently swirl the essential oils together.
-Fill your container about 1/8 full of the essential oil blend, then combine with your carrier oil of choice.
+Fill your container with your carrier oil of choice.
 I like Sweet Almond Oil.
 I like to combine the Almond Oil with a bit of Jojoba Oil too.
-It's just great for your skin, and is perfect with the Almond Oil.

-Note: Don't use juniper or rosemary essential oil massage at night!
+Safety Note: Don't use juniper or rosemary essential oil massage at night!
 It may actually keep you awake.
 These are very stimulating oils.
+Also--if you have high blood pressure or are on any medications, please seek advice from your physician before using any essential oils or herbs.
+Rosemary, in particular, can affect the heart, as it may increase circulation.

 You can buy excellent quality bulk herbs from Starwest Botanicals.
 They also carry many tea blends already created for you!

 Blah-- I know, I know!
 And I fight with this one too!
 It's really hard to find the time when you work one (or two or more) jobs, have children, have...a LIFE!
-But it does absolutely help!
+But exercise does absolutely help reduce the appearance of cellulite.
 There is nothing like a good sweat to get rid of junk from your body, help tone those muscles, and release feel-good endorphins!

 Using natural methods to help combat cellulite takes consistency, effort, and some creativity.
 Some of these solutions are easier than others.
-I suggest picking two, three, or more to start and do them consistently over a period of 30 days and see what happens!
-Like me, you may be pleasantly surprised!
+I suggest picking two, three, or even more of these cellulite fighting strategies to start and do them consistently over a period of 30 days and see what happens!

-The biggest thing about taking measures to reduce cellulite is that in the process, you will be getting healthier!
+The best thing about taking measures to reduce cellulite is that in the process, you will be getting healthier!

 Disclaimer: I am not a medical doctor, and the ideas, procedures, and suggestions in this article are not intended as a substitute for the medical advice of a trained health professional.
 All matters regarding your health require medical supervision.
 Consult your doctor before adopting the suggestions in this article or elsewhere in the website.
 I disclaim any liability arising directly or indirectly from the use of any of the information in this article or website.